 It’s not news to the not-for-profit sector that many organisations experience a high level of staff turnover and difficulty in recruiting and retaining staff.
-Culture is a critical part of creating a workplace that people not only want to become a part of, but want to stay a part of for a long time.

 The difference between ‘Onboarding’ and ‘Induction’

 Induction and onboarding are two key processes to kick off with when a new employee starts in your organisation – and while they often get mistaken for each other, they’re quite different.

 Induction (or orientation) is a short-term process that aims to familiarise new staff or volunteers with basic information about the organisation, its policies, and its culture.
 It’s typically focused on providing immediate information and resources to help new employees feel comfortable and acclimated during their first few days .

 Onboarding is a more comprehensive and long-term process that goes beyond the initial days or weeks of the job.
 It includes a broader range of activities – including induction – but it’s primarily focused on integrating new employees into the organisation and preparing them to succeed in their specific role(s).

 So while you shouldn’t ignore showing your new employee where the office loos are, onboarding should focus on acclimating your new recruit to both the performance aspects of their new role and the culture of the organisation.